What symbolizes strength training and fitness better than the humble dumbbell?

 A Brief History of Dumbbell Shape

 We’re used to seeing racks of great dumbbells in every gym we’ve ever entered, but what do we know about their history?
-When and why were they invented?
+When (and why) were they invented?
 How did they become what they are today?

-For our answer, we must travel back to ancient Greece.
-It was a golden age where not only intellect was praised, but physical fitness as well.
+For answers, research states1 that we must travel back to ancient Greece.
+It was a golden age where not only intellect was praised, but physical fitness, as well.
 Athletes were training regularly to compete in this brand new thing called the Olympics, and artists were celebrating the human form by creating detailed drawings, paintings, and sculptures.
+I mean, have you seen the bodies on these classic Greek statues?
+They’re totally chiseled!

-The Greeks used a primitive form of the dumbbell called the “haltere,” a cylindrical rod with a weight on each end made from stone or metal.
+The Greeks used a primitive form of the dumbbell called the “haltere,” which was a cylindrical rod with a weight on each end made from stone or metal.
 Though crude, it bore a striking resemblance to the modern-day dumbbell despite predating it by centuries.

 Halteres were primarily used for strength training and enhancing athletic performance, but they were also incorporated into a long jump event at the Olympic games.